somof/CarND-Traffic-Sign-Classifier-Project-work/writeup.md

 ####3.6.5 class 24

 All of the failure images have very dark and low-contrast.
-But I can not specify the difference to the images successful infered.
+But I can not specify the difference to the images successful inferred.

 <img width=250 src="./fig/class24_images_valid_failed.png"/>
 <img width=320 src="./fig/class24_images_valid_infered.png"/><br>